 Coronavirus Symptoms: Frequently Asked Questions

-Do you know the symptoms of COVID-19, the disease caused by the new coronavirus?
-Lisa Maragakis, M.D., M.P.H., senior director of infection prevention, provides an update.
+Do you know the symptoms of COVID-19, the disease caused by the coronavirus?
+Knowing these symptoms will help you take the right steps if you or loved ones become sick.
+Lisa Maragakis, M.D., M.P.H., senior director of infection prevention, provides an update on what to look out for and when to get help.

 What are symptoms of coronavirus (COVID-19)?